-Big Data is changing retail marketing analytics by providing new and interesting data-driven insights that were not previously available.
+Retail marketing analytics benefits from big data through new and interesting insights that were not previously available.
 Big Data is used to analyze customer shopping habits and patterns, in order to uncover ways to attract new customers.
 It can also be used to enhance personalized offers and forecast future events and trends.

 Another example of Big Data in retail marketing analytics is the detection and prevention of credit card fraud.
 Purchase attempts from a credit card user can be analyzed against multiple factors.
 For example, the geo-location of the credit card request can be matched against recent purchases made by the card holder.
 The card holder’s travel frequency can also be factored in.
 Fraud detection systems can now predict with high accuracy whether a requested purchase is fraudulent.